revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-96.What is functional programming?
+96. What is functional programming?
 Does Python follow a functional programming style?
 If yes, list a few methods to implement functionally oriented programming in Python.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python Functional programming is a coding style where the main source of logic in a program comes from functions.
+- In python, Functional programming is a coding style where the main source of logic in a program comes from functions.
 - Incorporating functional programming in our codes means writing pure functions.
 - Pure functions are functions that cause little or no changes outside the scope of the function.
 These changes are referred to as side effects.
 To reduce side effects, pure functions are used, which makes the code easy-to-follow, test, or debug.